sehtcy/sehtlol/README.md

-- 👋 Hi, I’m Seth
-- 👀 I’m interested in computer science
-- 🌱 I’m currently learning Python, Java, and C
-- 💞️ I’m looking to collaborate on projects that will improve my skills in coding
+- Hi, I’m Seth.
+I'm a little new to computer science and I wanted to expand/sharpen my coding skills as well as troubleshooting.
+Currently, I have experience in Python which is my strongest language, but I know a few things about Java and C; MySQL database is also one of my strong spots too.
+On Github, I want to gain more project experience to at least get myself started.
+I may code on my free time or hopefully collab with other people.

-- 📫 You can reach me here:
+- Feel free to reach me here:

-      1. Email - drywizard46@gmail.com
-      2. Discord - seht#0021
+      1. Discord - seht#0021

 <!---
 sehtlol/sehtlol is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.